microsoft/industry/foundations/powerPlatform/readme.md

 ### Design recommendations

 * Use Power Automate to create alerts for planned service interruptions that are created into - and managed within dedicated admin environments.
-* Establish well-defined processes to manage unplanned services interruptions integrated into the application/IT operations support
+* Establish well-defined processes to manage unplanned services interruptions integrated into the application/IT operations support.
+* Make the environment owners aware of their responsibility, to facilitate manual backups as needed per their requirements and lifecycle management.
 ## Azure VNet connectivity for Power Platform

 The Power Platform provides different mechanism to allow connectivity to Azure data services.
 This section will provide prescriptive design considerations and recommendations to help you implement the right connectivity model from the Power Platform to an Azure VNet.